Skip to main content

 Strategy

-• Strategic development and steering of the company’s business
+• Strategic development and steering of the Group’s business

-• Confirming the operating principles and group policies, including the Code of Conduct and the sustainability policy, and overseeing their implementation
+• Confirming operating principles and Group policies, including the Code of Conduct, sustainability policy and risk policy, and overseeing their implementation

-• Defining the company’s values and oversee their manifestation in the company’s culture
+• Defining the Group’s values and overseeing their manifestation in the Group’s culture

 Decisions having effect on the corporate organisation